A major risk with administering drugs in pediatric patients due to decreased levels of protein binding

 Children 5-6mg/kg

-Physiologic reasons why pediatric patients have different pharmacokinetic considerations than adults (4)
+The reasons why pediatric patients have unique pharmacokinetic considerations compared to adults (4)

 Altered protein binding